fossfreedom/coverart-search-providers/README.md

 *How to install - Rhythmbox 3.0 and later:*

-for ubuntu & ubuntu-based distros such as Mint:
+for ubuntu 13.10 & ubuntu-based distros such as Mint based on 13.10:

     sudo apt-get install git gettext python3-mako python3-requests python3-gdbm python3-imaging

-for debian and other debian derived distros (not ubuntu & Mint):
+for debian and other debian derived distros (such as ubuntu 14.04 & Mint based on 14.04):

     sudo apt-get install git gettext python3-mako python3-requests python3-gdbm python3-pil